 6. You are on a first name basis with the folks at the cardboard recycling center.--"Hi, Gladys!
 I love the new nose ring!"

-7. When you order from anywhere but Amazon, you get very angry if they expect you to pay for shipping.--"Shipping and handling?
+7. You get angry when anyone expects you to pay for shipping and handling.--"Shipping and handling?
 Why should I have to pay for someone to 'handle' my package?
 What if I don't want my package handled?"

 8. You know where each Amazon warehouse is and how long it takes a shipment from each of them to arrive at your house.--"Oh, good, this package is shipping out of Louisville.
 They always do a better job of packing than the Denver warehouse."